-The first information regarding Jews in Środa Śląska dates back to 1332.
+The first mention of Jews in Środa Śląska dates back to 1332.
 Jewish issues were then handled according to German law.
-In 1359, Emperor Charles IV entitled the town council of Środa Śląska to take care of the Jewish community.
+In 1359, Emperor Charles IV entitled the town council of Środa Śląska to take care of its Jewish community.

-In the 14th century Jews owned some real estate properties in the district of Środa – in 1336 a Jew from Wroclaw, Henryk, together with two noblemen, sold 12.5 lans (lan – an old Polish measurement unit) of arable land located in the area of Środa Śląska to Albert Haase.
-In 1341 the Jews of Środa were exempt from paying rents for 10 years due to the construction of the town defense walls.
-Several years later, in 1345 and 1349 pogroms of the Jewish community took place in the town.
+In the 14th century, Jews owned some real estate properties in the Środa area – in 1336 a Jew from Wroclaw, Henryk, together with two noblemen, sold 12.5 lans (lan – an old Polish measurement unit) of arable land located in the area of Środa Śląska to Albert Haase.
+In 1341. the Jews of Środa were exempt from paying rents for 10 years due to the construction of the town defense walls.
+Several years later, in 1345 and 1349, the town saw pogroms of the Jewish community.

 After Jews had been expelled from Środa in the middle of the 14th century, Jewish life began its revival only at the beginning of the 19th century.
-When the emancipation edict was announced in 1812, an influx of Jewish population to Środa began.
-That same year a Kehilla was established there.
-In 1860 the community gained independence, becoming a Synagogue Kehilla.
+When the emancipation edict was announced in 1812, an influx of a Jewish population to Środa began.
+That same year, a Kehilla was established there.
+In 1860, the community gained its independence, becoming a Synagogue Kehilla.

-In 1933 the Kehilla consisted of 62 members, 32 of which were actual Synagogue Kehilla members.
-In that period, the board of the community consisted of Max Zerkowski, Max Ollendorff and dr Danziger.
+In 1933 the Jewish community consisted of 62 members, 32 of which were actual Synagogue Kehilla members.
+In that period, the board of the Kehilla consisted of Max Zerkowski, Max Ollendorff and Dr Danziger.
 Dr Wahrmann, a rabbi from Oleśnica, was in charge of religious services at that time.
-The kehilla included not only Środa Śląska, but also the neighboring towns: Leśnica (Dtsch Lissa), Kąty Wrocławskie (Canth) and Mazurowice (Maserwitz).
-Moreover, the community had a kosher slaughterhouse and provided religion classes for 20 children.
+The Kehilla included not only Środa Śląska, but also the neighboring towns of Leśnica, Kąty Wrocławskie and Mazurowice.
+In addition, the community had a kosher slaughterhouse and provided religion classes for twenty children.

 In the 12th century, a trade settlement Środa (in Polish – Wednesday) was established along one of the trade routes connecting the eastern and western Europe.
 The settlement owed its name to fairs that were held there every Wednesday.
 Under the rule of the Silesian Duke, Henry I the Bearded, Środa was transformed from a trade colony into an urban settlement.
 Although the location document of Środa was not preserved, it is known that at the beginning of the 13th century it was granted town rights under the Flemish law, which was later replaced by the Magdeburg Law in 1235.
 The law underwent some modifications, which led to the establishment of a new type of Magdeburg Law, called the Środa Śląska Law.
 From the 13th to 14th century the Środa Ślaska Law served as an example for 115 towns located in this period in the area of Silesia, Greater Poland (Wielkopolska) and Lesser Poland (Małopolska), e.g. Opole, Trzebnica, Kalisz, Łęczyca, Wieliczka and Radom. Środa was first called a town in a document that dates back to 1238.